 Large companies can also claim R&D tax relief of 130% on qualifying R&D expenditure.
-Since 1 April 2013, large companies have been able to claim an ‘above the line’ pre-tax credit of 10%.
-This provides greater cashflow support to companies without corporation tax liability.
-Transitional rules apply until 31 March 2016 after which date it becomes mandatory.
+Large companies can claim an ‘above the line’ pre-tax credit of 11%.
+The tax credit is mandatory from 1 April 2016.

 - Companies do not have to be developing or creating leading edge technology to claim R&D relief.

 - There are spending limits.